Chapter Annual Report/Survey

 - Have a positive reputation on campus.

-- Chapters typically induct between 1 to 15 new members each year, with 6 to 15 being most common (48%).
+- Chapters typically induct between 1 to 15 new members each year.

-- Nearly half (42%) of members are seeking secondary teacher certification.
+- 39% of members are seeking secondary teacher certification.

-- Virtually all chapters have undergraduate members; 23% also have graduate students, 16% have associate or social members—students not yet eligible for full membership, and 9% have active alumni members.
+- Virtually all chapters have undergraduate members; 23% also have graduate students, 13% have associate or social members, and 9% have active alumni members.

-Almost all chapters conduct activities during the year, creating engagement, providing enrichment, developing fellowship, and generating an incentive to join.
+Almost all chapters conduct activities during the year, creating engagement, providing enrichment, developing fellowship, and generating incentives for others to join.

-- By far the most common activity is a new member induction ceremony.
-Nearly 90% of chapters hold such ceremonies at least once a year.
+- 85% of chapters hold a new member induction ceremony at least once a year.

-- Over 80% of all chapters also host at least one social event during the year, such as a party, movie viewing, or book discussion.
+- 80% of chapters host at least one social event during the year, such as a party, movie viewing, or book discussion.

-- Nearly 65% of all chapters conduct at least one service project and 59% hold at least one fundraiser.
+- 65% of chapters conduct at least one service project and 59% hold at least one fundraiser.

-- Over 60% of chapters engage in writing and publishing activities.
-The most popular activity is publishing a chapter Facebook page or website.
-Other popular writing activities include producing a campus literary journal; submitting papers to the Sigma Tau Delta journals, regional conferences, and annual convention; and workshopping scholarship essays.
+- 60% of chapters engage in writing and publishing, the most popular activities are producing a campus literary journal; submitting papers to the Sigma Tau Delta journals, regional conferences, and annual convention; and workshopping scholarship essays.

-- Over 50% of chapters go on at least one field trip.
-The most popular destination is Sigma Tau Delta's annual convention, followed by regional and local conferences and events.
+- 50% of chapters go on at least one field trip.
+The most popular destination is Sigma Tau Delta's annual convention, followed by regional and local conferences and live performances.

 For more information about popular chapter activities, visit the Chapter Life section of this website, and in particular the Noteworthy Activity Database, which showcases the most interesting and original activities undertaken by chapters over the last few years.